-3.1 Stevenage is rapidly changing, with work having already commenced on the major town centre regeneration programme and new homes being built over the last three years as more people chose to the town to live and work along with new businesses that will help to grow our local economy.
-There is more change to come over the coming months and years as more people chose Stevenage as a place in which they wish to live and work.
+3.1 Stevenage is rapidly changing, with work having already commenced on the major town centre regeneration programme and new homes being built over the last three years as more people choose to the town to live and work along with new businesses that will help to grow our local economy.
 Stevenage is a safe place but like most towns there will always on occasions be peaks in crime and anti-social behaviour sometimes due to, a spate of connected incidents.
 The Council is aware through the engagement that has taken place as part of the review so the SoSafe Strategy that some residents remain concerned regarding the use of drugs and how, in particular this affects our young people.
 The Community Safety Partnership - SoSafe will continue to address these and other crimes/ASB related issues as and when they occur by working co-operatively with local communities.